-We've put together a Top 10 list (in alphabetical order) of our favorites.
-Grab a friend, pick a trail and take a hike!
+We've put together a top 10 list (in alphabetical order) of our favorite hiking paths.
+Grab a water bottle, pick a trail and take a hike!

 Our top 10 trails:

-- Batiquitos Lagoon Trail — Walk along a moderate 2-mile trail and take in the coastal wetlands of Carlsbad.
+- Batiquitos Lagoon Trail - Walk along a moderate 3.1-mile trail and take in the coastal wetlands of Carlsbad.

 - Cowles Mountain - The highest point within the city of San Diego, Cowles Mountain is a part of Mission Trails Regional Park.
 Trek up the mountain for a great hike.

-- El Capitan Open Space Reserve — This challenging hike in Lakeside will take up most of your day, but offers glorious panoramic views of the San Diego River and El Capitan Reservoir.
+- El Capitan Open Space Preserve - This challenging hike in Lakeside will take up most of your day, but offers glorious panoramic views of the San Diego River and El Capitan Reservoir.